 - 5. Remove switch contact from the device - 6.
-Position the new switch contact - Slide the switch contact between the guide rails - 8.
-Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - Slide the switch contact in the opposite direction of flow until it stops.
+Position the new switch contact - 7.
+Slide the switch contact between the guide rails - 8.
+Connect a continuity meter: For Normally Open Contact (NOC), pin 1 and pin 2 are assigned; for Change Over Contact (COC), pin 1 and pin 3 are assigned. - Slide the switch contact in the opposite direction of flow up to the stop.
 The switch contact must now be closed.